Eczema on hands

 • Hormones are a particular concern for women because hormonal changes have been known to trigger eczema.
 These hormonal changes commonly occur throughout the menstrual cycle, pregnancy, and menopause.

-• Irritants, such as shampoo, makeup, and soap, are another cause because the skin is exposed to these irritants on a daily basis.
+• Irritants, such as shampoo, makeup, and soap, are another cause because the skin is exposed to these irritants daily.

 • Fabrics, such as wool and polyester, can irritate the skin due to friction and overheating, which could result in a flare-up.
 Suitable fabric alternatives for clothing include cotton, silk, and bamboo.